moleculer-java/moleculer-java-web/README.md

 [This demo project](https://moleculer-java.github.io/moleculer-spring-boot-demo/)
 demonstrating some of the capabilities of APIGateway.
-The project can be imported into the Eclipse IDE.
+The project can be imported into the Eclipse IDE or IntelliJ IDEA.
 The brief examples illustrate the following:

 - Integration of Moleculer API into the Spring Boot Framework
 - Configuring HTTP Routes and Middlewares